StudioEtrange/mambo/tango/README.md

     * `LETS_ENCRYPT=debug` will use the test server of letsencrypt to not reach rate limit (https://letsencrypt.org/fr/docs/rate-limits/)

 * NOTE : when you need to fully reset generated certificate, you have to delete the `acme.json` file Use `tango letsencrypt rm` command for that.

+* NOTE : letsencrypt do not allow "underscore" usage in name (https://community.letsencrypt.org/t/underscore-in-subdomain-fails/31431)

 ### Let's encrypt and non default port for main area